archie9211/Note-Crack-Web/README.md

      - Notes are written in simple **Markdown** using Astro's type-safe [Content Collections](https://docs.astro.build/en/guides/content-collections/).
      - Organized by `subject > class > topic` for a clear, scalable, and automatically generated tree-like navigation.
+     - Enhanced metadata support for SEO, including keywords, descriptions, and subject categorization.
+     - Separate collections for notes and MCQs with shared schema for consistency.

 - **🎨 Theming:**